Joe Hall (American football): Later life

 In 2015, Hall was inducted into the California Community Colleges Football Association Hall of Fame.
 The following year, he was inducted into the Palomar College Athletic Hall of Fame.
 In 2019, he was hired by his alma mater, Kansas State, to serve as director of football student-athlete development.
 In this position, Hall "creates, develops and implements a student-athlete development program," which "fosters an environment of well-being and achievement."
 He is also the liaison of the football team to several school support areas, including the athletic trainers, sport psychologists, and strength and conditioning coaches, in addition to the liaison between the Wildcats and university and community organizations.
+In 2026, he became director of player development for the South Florida Bulls.

 Hall received a bachelor's degree from Kansas State in 2012, a master's of science from MidAmerica Nazarene in 2015, and a master's in school counseling from Kansas State in 2017.
 As of 2022, Hall is working on earning a doctorate in organizational leadership.

 With his wife, Hollie, Hall has four children, including Joe III, who currently plays at Kansas State.
 Hall published a book, titled Pay for Play: High Stake and Mental State, which he described as his "pseudo-autobiography," in 2022.